[20K] Vile History

 “The hospital is decaying inside.
 The damage to this structure is a lot worse than the office building or any of the hab-units we just passed.
 There are still no human bodies, but there are more simian bones in here.
 Wait, what’s this?
 It looks like bullet holes.”

 “There was some kind of a fight in here.
 We missed the party by a few centuries at least.
 We can’t determine exact dates because our technology is starting to malfunction.
 Maybe it’s the effects of the stealth technology we detected from the Horizon.
+Maybe it’s the weather.
+It’s dark with rain outside.
+The rain tastes foul and aches on the skin.

 “We’ve encountered a few predators in the hospital corridors, feral canine creatures rooting through the rubble, but they ran off when they saw how many of us there were.
 The Chinasians didn’t leave much evidence of what happened here and their computer technology is junk, so we can rule out discoveries of cultural significance.
 Ow!
 Bloody thing – sorry, I just tripped over a fallen pallet.”

-“I’ve broken us up into smaller groups.
+“I’ve broken us up into more, smaller groups.
 Quince and his team are looking for medicines, medical tech, anything we can learn from that might have survived this long.
 My team are purely searching for human bodies.
 We can’t find any although there is more evidence of battle damage.
 Even the morgue is empty, although it’s dark and scary as hell inside.

 “Quince found evidence of unusual medical experiments and he’s collected as much data as the Chinasians’ failing technology allowed.
 It looks like they were working on genetic experiements to genhance human soldiers.
 Their people were shorter but stronger than those of Earth-normal colonies due to the planet’s heavy gravity, and they wanted to enhance their speed and reaction time.
+They were under occasional attack by a species they called Croatalids, some kind of crystalline predators with poisonous body chemistry, along with sporadic raids by some kind of green-skinned warrior race.

 “This is where things get strange.
 The Chinasians were making some headway with their genetic research but it doesn’t seem to have been a priority at first.
 Then, according to records Quince’s assistant was able to access, the colony received a visit from two strange humans.